 - There is no campus Law Enforcement Department.
 Law enforcement is provided by city, county and state agencies.

-- Students and employees are informed yearly at fall orientation about campus security; written publications are available from the AVP of Instruction & Student Services and in college publications.
+- Students and employees are informed yearly at fall orientation about campus security; written publications are available from the Dean of Student Success and in college publications.

 - A crime prevention presentation is given to students at fall orientation.

 - There are no off campus student organizations.